jon-jacky/home/recent.md

 Recent links, begun October 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

-22 Sep 2018
+24 Sep 2018

 - <https://mprove.de/diplom/gui/Kay75.pdf> - "Personal Computing by Alan
   Kay" (1975) - Early explanations of the Alto computer and Smalltalk language, including motivation and rationale, with descriptons of programs written by adults and children.
-"The 'pocket universe' (a metaphor we like) needs an epistemology if not a metaphysics."
-Via
+"The 'pocket universe' (a metaphor we like) needs an epistemology if not a metaphysics." via
   <https://news.ycombinator.com/item?id=18044785> - "What happened to
   this future?
 I miss it."